eddmann/eddmann.github.io/_posts/2014/2014-05-10-reversing-a-string-in-php.md

 ```

 The implementation below takes advantage of the [divide and conquer](http://en.wikipedia.org/wiki/Divide_and_conquer_algorithm) algorithm paradigm, flipping the left and right substrings upon each recursive invocation.
-Similar to the previous example, if the base-case of a single character string is met, the remaining string is simply returned.
+Similar to the previous example, if the base case of a single character string is met, the remaining string is simply returned.

 ```php
 function reverse($str)